 Rolled oatmeal is that thin, flaky oatmeal we think of when we think of traditional oats.
 It’s most likely what you’ll be served when you order oatmeal at a restaurant, and it takes up most of the shelf space in the supermarket oatmeal section.
 To process rolled oats, whole oat groats are first steamed and then run between rollers to make flattened flakes.
 The steaming process leaves the oats partially cooked, which increases shelf life and decreases home-cooking time (about 10 minutes).
 Sounds great, right?
 Well, they’re not perfect.

 On paper, rolled oats and steel cut oats look virtually interchangeable in terms of nutrition.
-Unfortunately, the steaming and rolling process increases the GI of rolled oats (from 42 to 55) because it leaves them thinner and half cooked.
+Unfortunately, the steaming and rolling process increase the GI of rolled oats (from 42 to 55) because it leaves them thinner and half cooked.
 Relative to steel cut oats, this means your body will digest these oats much quicker and cause a greater spike in blood sugar.
-Ultimately, this will stall the fat-burning process, although not nearly as dramatically as other oatmeal intruders that you'll read about soon enough.
+Ultimately, this will stall the fat-burning process, although not nearly as dramatically as other oatmeal intruders that you’ll read about soon enough.

 Eat This!
 Tip: Despite their relative nutrition to steel cut oats, rolled oats still make a great healthy breakfast option—especially in the form of overnight oats.
 Overnight oats are all the rage these days for their convenience and taste factor.
-The flaky, thin composition of rolled oats makes them the ideal oat choice for overnight oats since they quickly soak up whatever they're saturated in.
+The flaky, thin composition of rolled oats makes them the ideal oat choice for overnight oats since they quickly soak up whatever they’re saturated in.
 Steel cut and Scottish oats will remain crunchy even after soaking for several days!
-For delicious, creative ways to create overnight rolled oats, check out our list of overnight oat recipes.

 Nutrition (serving size ½ cup dry): 180 calories, 3 g fat (0.5 g saturated fat), 29 g carbs, 5 g fiber, 1 g sugar, 7 g protein